Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 2.3 CryptoCommodity Benefits

+By using the CryptoCommodity a heartbit of the marketplace, we can extract the economic value of the asset and this will allows to provide addtional benefits to the community.

 #### 2.3.1.
 Real Economy Projects

 The CryptoCommodity Framework has been designed to enable citizens to fund and realize real economy projects.
 CryptoCommodities include a provision which allows the issuer to launch funding rounds and capitalize his project.
 The investors can be local or global.